jisshub/React-Formik-Tutorial/README.md

 If the errors exist in name input, we render the div element.
 Similarly we write error messages for other inputs as well.

+## Workflow

+1. First we create a *validate* function and pass it to *useFormik* hook.

+2. *validate* function checks the value of form field and basically populate the objects with appropriate error messages.

+# Visited Fields